ToastedNub/LogMessages/README.md

 # LinkBot
  - Queue from Discord users

-# Unused, UnusedNSFW (These are not used by my bots, but other peoples bots as requested)
+# Unused, UnusedNSFW
- - The links that are not currently being sent by my bots
+ - These are not used by my bots, but other peoples bots as requested